uriel1998/simple_listen_to_di/README.md

 If you would rather use MPD, invoke each script with --mpd to have it pipe the results to the end of the current MPD playlist and play it.

+If you would rather pass the URL of the stream to something like my [stream_to_mpd.sh](https://git.faithcollapsing.com/yolo-mpd/tree/master/) utility, then invoke the script with --url to get the URL.
+Example usage:

+`stream_to_mpd.sh --mpd --host myseekretpassword@mympdhost $(listentodi --url)`

 Edit the script to change it if you like.

 ## Getting Your Subscription/User Key